awojdyla/ALS-U_Examples/README.md

 and here with Hybrid
 ![with Hybrid](https://github.com/awojdyla/ALS-U_Examples/blob/master/images/hybrid_w.png "with hybrid")

-As a general rule, one should abstain to daisy chain Hybrid screens, since each time the beam undergoes a resampling.
+As a general rule, one should abstain from daisy-chaining Hybrid screens, since each time the beam undergoes a resampling.
 ![Hybrid nono](https://github.com/awojdyla/ALS-U_Examples/blob/master/images/hybrid_nono.png "do not do this!")

 ## Scanning and looping